tdgrant1/denss/README.md

 The averaged density will be named something like final_avg.hdf.
 Fortunately, Chimera can open .hdf files by default.
-Then, if you would like to view it in PyMOL you can save it as an MRC formatted map in Chimera or convert it to MRC using the Situs map2map tool.
+Then, if you would like to view it in PyMOL you can save it as an MRC formatted map in Chimera or convert it to MRC using the Situs map2map tool or using the EMAN2 e2proc3d.py program.

 Resolution can be estimated from the FSC curve also written to the spt_01 directory as fsc_0.txt.
 Plot this in your favorite plotting program to